Changelog

 After

 "AI handles language.
-Code handles judgment." with "Read the Architecture" button
+Code handles judgement." with "Read the Architecture" button

 The first action should be reading the architecture, not emailing.
 The philosophy needs to land before any conversation starts.